aws/aws-toolkit-azure-devops/AWS-Extension/Docs/install-aws-tools-vsts.rst

    limitations under the License.

 ###############################################################
-Install the AWS Tools for Visual Studio Team Services Extension
+Install the AWS Tools for Team Services Extension
 ###############################################################

 .. meta::
-   :description: Install the AWS Tools for Visual Studio Team Services Extension
+   :description: Install the AWS Tools for Team Services Extension
    :keywords: AWS, VSTS, Visual Studio Team Sevices Extension

-The AWS Tools for Visual Studio Team Services extension is installed from the `Extensions for the Visual Studio family of products <https://marketplace.visualstudio.com/vsts>`_.
+The AWS Tools for Team Services extension is installed from the `Extensions for the Visual Studio family of products <https://marketplace.visualstudio.com/vsts>`_.
-Sign in to your Visual Studio Team Services (VSTS) account, the search for :code:`AWS Tools for Visual Studio Team Services`.
+Sign in to your Visual Studio Team Services (VSTS) account, the search for :code:`AWS Tools for Team Services`.
 Click :guilabel:`Install` to download the extension for Visual Studio team Services or click :guilabel:`Download` to download for Team Foundation Server.